About Me

 If you’re here, there’s a good chance something feels hard right now.

-You might be managing a lot—work, family, day-to-day life—and still getting through what needs to get done.
-But it’s taking a lot out of you.
+You might be managing a lot—work, family, day-to-day life—and still getting through what needs to get done, but it’s taking a lot out of you.

 Many people who reach out are used to functioning well, but are starting to feel the strain.